 - Coastal Erosion

-- ➤ Inland Erosion
+- ➢ Inland Erosion

-- ➤ Land Subsidence/Sinkhole
+- Land Subsidence/Sinkhole

-- > Earthquakes
+- ➢ Earthquakes

-- > Expansive Soils
+- Expansive Soils

-- ➤ Dam/Levee Failure
+- Dam/Levee Failure

-Table 3-18: Additional Natural Hazard Definitions 407
+Table 2-18: Additional Natural Hazard Definitions 403

-Texas Haz zard Mitigation Plan: Additional Natural Hazards Definitions Additional Natural SHMP Definition Hazard Coastal erosion is a hydrologic hazard defined as the wearing a way of land and loss of beach, shoreline, or dune material because of natural coastal processes or Coastal Erosion manmade influences.
+Texas Hazard Mitigation Plan: Additional Natural Hazards Definitions Additional Natural Hazard SHMP Definition Coastal Erosion Coastal erosion is a hydrologic hazard defined as the wearing a way of land and loss of beach, shoreline, or dune material because of natural coastal processes or manmade influences.
 Coastal erosion is linked to hurricane damage in that healthy coastal dunes and beaches help reduce impacts of hurricanes, tropical storms, and depressions and severe coastal flooding.
-Inland erosion is the wearing-away of soil or removal of the banks of streams or rivers.
-It involves the breakdown, detachment, transport, and redistribution of soil Inland Erosion particles by forces of water, wind, or gravity.
+Inland Erosion Inland erosion is the wearing-away of soil or removal of the banks of streams or rivers.
+It involves the breakdown, detachment, transport, and redistribution of soil particles by forces of water, wind, or gravity.
 Soil erosion on cropland is of particular interest because of its on-site impacts on soil quality and crop productivity, and its off-site impacts on water quantity and quality, air quality, and biological activity.
-Land Land Subsidence is the loss of surface elevation caused by subsurface movement of earth materials.
-The level of subsidence ranges from a broad lowering to collapse of Subsidence/Sinkhole land surface.
+Land Subsidence/Sinkhole Land Subsidence is the loss of surface elevation caused by subsurface movement of earth materials.
+The level of subsidence ranges from a broad lowering to collapse of land surface.
 An example of land subsidence is a sinkhole.
-An earthquake is a sudden release of energy created by a movement along fault lines Farthquakos in the earth's crust.
-Earthquakes produce three type of energy waves: Earthquakes Primary (P) waves have a push-pull type of vibration.
+Earthquakes An earthquake is a sudden release of energy created by a movement along fault lines in the earth's crust.
+Earthquakes produce three type of energy waves: Primary (P) waves have a push-pull type of vibration.
 Secondary (S) waves have a side-to-side type of vibration.

-&lt;sup>407 State of Texas Hazard Mitigation Plan, Texas Division of Emergency Management, October 2018, page 253, http://tdem.wpengine.com/wp-content/uploads/2019/08/txHazMitPlan.pdf
+State of Texas Hazard Mitigation Plan, Texas Division of Emergency Management, October 2018, page 253, http://tdem.wpengine.com/wp-content/uploads/2019/08/txHazMitPlan.pdf

-Texas Hazard Mitigation Plan: Additional Natural Hazards Definitions Additional Natural Hazard SHMP Definition Surface (L) waves travel along Earth's surface, causing most of the damage of an earthquake.
+Texas Hazard Mitigation Plan: Additional Natural Hazards Definitions Additional Natural Hazard SHMP Definition • Surface (L) waves travel along Earth's surface, causing most of the damage of an earthquake.
 Expansive Soil Expansive soils are soils that expand and or shrink when water is introduced or limited to an area.
 Expansive soils can impact structural foundations, but there is little documentation of site-specific past events in Texas due to expansive soils.
-Dam/Levee Failure A dam failure is defined as systematic failure of dam structure resulting in the uncontrolled release of water, often resulting in floods that could exceed the 100-year floodplain boundaries.
-Levees have been constructed in Texas for more than 100 years to protect farm and Daily Levee Fallare ranch land and populated areas from flood flows.
+A dam failure is defined as systematic failure of dam structure resulting in the uncontrolled release of water, often resulting in floods that could exceed the 100-year floodplain boundaries.
+Dam/Levee Failure Levees have been constructed in Texas for more than 100 years to protect farm and ranch land and populated areas from flood flows.
 There is no database identifying and locating the levee systems in Texas.
 Any populated areas behind levees could be at risk during major flood events.